 How large is your system?

-- PGS 37-1 is developed for energy storage parks up to 400 MWh
+- PGS 37-1 has been developed for energy storage systems up to approximately 400 MWh

 Is PGS 37-1 mandatory?

-- PGS 37-1 can be made mandatory through permits or tailor-made requirements
+- PGS 37-1 can be made mandatory through permit conditions or tailor-made requirements

-- Insurers often expect compliance with PGS 37-1
+- insurers often expect compliance with PGS 37-1 as a condition for coverage

 What does PGS 37-1 cover?

-PGS 37-1 focuses on controlling risks related to energy storage systems.
-The guideline is built around three main themes.
+PGS 37-1 is structured around scenarios (S numbers), objectives (D numbers) and measures.
+The guideline focuses on controlling risks related to energy storage systems through three main themes:

 1. Preventing incidents